Researchers as experts

 - By participating in international umbrella programmes and networks (COL 10), BECC contributes to international debates about future research needs, which then are translated to concrete proposals for research in BECC.

 BECC has provided research syntheses to e.g. the Board of Agriculture, the County Administration of West Götaland, Lund Municipality, and initiated joint studies with e.g. Skåne Regional Council and the Forest Agency.

-Some examples on synthesis and briefs with involvement of BECC researchers is:
+Examples on synthesis and briefs with involvement of BECC researchers

 Input from society to research